hcwongleo/bedrock-agentic-dental-assistant/README.md

 | Amazon Cognito     | 100 monthly active users (MAU) with Advanced security feature (WAF)     | $10.75    |

 ### FAQ
-Q: Why isn't the review page showing the application list?
+Q: Why isn't the review page showing the order list?

-A: If you're not seeing the application list on the review page, try clicking the `Clear` Button to refresh the view.
+A: If you're not seeing the order list on the review page, try clicking the `Clear` Button to refresh the view.
 ![](./packages/webapp/src/assets/faq_1.png)

 Q: How can I clear my conversation history and terminate the current session?